 Development of CSF’s Porsche 991 Turbo intercoolers started with 3D scanning comparison overlays in CAD comparing the CSF design versus the OEM.
 Then moving on to scanning the entire mounting bracket intercooler cage system to ensure proper fitment and the best fitment in the industry.
 Proof of concept was then performed with a test fitment of a 3D plastic prototype at development partner RD Engineering.
-During test fitment of the 3D prototype, a design comparison between CSF and a leading competitors intercooler system was established.
+During the test fitment of the 3D prototype, a design comparison between CSF and a leading competitor intercooler system was established.

 TESTIMONIALS FROM AROUND THE WORLD